Strong rate of convergence of the Euler scheme for SDEs with irregular drift driven by Levy noise: Introduction

 Once the well-posedness is understood, it is natural to investigate basic discretisations of the equation.
 The most classical Euler-Maruyama approximation of \eqref{eq:main-SDE} reads as

 with $\kappa_n(t):=\lfloor nt\rfloor n^{-1}$.
 For Lipschitz $b$ the convergence of $X^n$ to $X$ can be seen by very straightforward arguments.
-The $L_p$-rate of convergence obtained this way, however, deteriorates for large $p$.
+The $L_p$-rate of convergence obtained this way, however, deteriorates for large $p$ (see Remark \ref{rem:explanation} (ii) below for some details).
 Even though our main focus will be on non-Lipschitz coefficients, it is noteworthy and perhaps surprising that our method coincidentally also solves this moment issue and therefore gives new results even in the Lipschitz case.

 One of the first results regarding convergence of $X^n$ to $X$ in the case of irregular $b$ is \cite{PT}.
 It is shown there that

 for the case where $L$ is a truncated symmetric $\alpha$--stable process, $\alpha\in(1,2)$, $\beta>2-\alpha$; here $N=N(\alpha,\beta,p,d)$ is a certain positive constant.
 This result was improved in \cite{KSEM2019} in three directions: first, the condition on $\beta$ is relaxed to $\beta>2/\alpha-1$; second, the rate of convergence in \eqref{PamenTaguchi} is improved and is $\frac\beta\alpha\wedge\frac1p$; third, the class of considered L\'evy processes is significantly extended and additionally includes standard isotropic stable processes, tempered stable processes, relativistic stable processes, and others.
 The same rate $\frac\beta\alpha\wedge\frac1p$ is derived \cite{MX} even for multiplicative noise, under the further relaxed condition $\beta>1-\alpha/2$, under which strong solutions are known to exist.
 Very recently, for the case of standard isotropic stable processes, \cite{LevySobolev} showed that the strong $L_p$ rate of $\frac\beta\alpha\wedge\frac1p$ holds in the whole range $\beta>1-\alpha/2$ even when $\beta$ denotes regularity only in a certain Sobolev scale.
 A standard example of a coefficient that possesses Sobolev but not H\"older regularity is one with discontinuity of the first kind, in this case scalar SDEs driven by a Brownian motion and a finite activity Poisson process were studied in \cite{PSz21}.